Screen notifications

 );

-are persistent until dismissed.
-They can disappear automatically after a short time by setting the autoClose
+to disappear automatically after a short time, set the autoClose

 property in the snackbar config.